macewanCS/Nodepad--/spec/spec.md

 The system will allow a user to view all of their submitted tickets by clicking on the My Tickets screen.

-This page will display in a tabular fashion, all of the relevent information for the ticket displayed.
+This page will display in a tabular fashion, all of the relevant information for the ticket displayed.

 A user will have the ability to sort tickets based on the categories that the product owner has specified, and be able to search through the tickets by keyword.